 Arduino is pulling the sensors every loop and if any of the sensors return HIGH, an effect is assigned and the LEDs will flash accordingly.
 Depending on which PIR activates, the array holding the LEDs is reversed to play the animation in the correct direction.

 In addition to this, if any of the PIR sensors get activated during the fade out stage, all LEDs will turn bright again to keep the effect up.

 Lastly, we have functions that control which effect is applied based on random seed, and what colour palette should be used for the effect.

 - rainbow with glitter

 There you have it! complete, automated staircase LED lights for less than $20.
 I have learned from it a lot, especially how to drive the LEDs.
-In future I will add proper WIFI connectivity to this, so I could also take over the control via web interface.
-For now I hope you will enjoy the lights you made.
-I have to say, that guest are very impressed with it, the white trunking blends in nicely, and if not for (yet unpainted) black PIR enclosures, you can’t tell it’s there.
+In the future, I will add proper WIFI connectivity to this, so I could also take over the control via a web interface.
+For now, I hope you will enjoy the lights you made.
+I have to say, that guest is very impressed with it, the white trunking blends in nicely, and if not for (yet unpainted) black PIR enclosures, you can’t tell it’s there.